by Freddy Tran Nager, Founder of Atomic Tango + Interracial Relations Insider…

 No, not the ones who responded with threats and rants of their own.
 While expected, anger just stokes the flames and even rallies support for someone like Wallace.

-Rather, I’m loving the reaction of one guy in particular: Jimmy Wong, an improv comic and musician in L.A.
+Rather, I’m loving the reaction of one guy in particular: Jimmy Wong, an actor and musician in L.A.
 Check out his response below, which includes a dose of Wallace for reference:

 Sure, Wong rips Wallace, but does so with upbeat humor and talent.
 How brilliant to pen a “love song” to someone who’s engendered so much hate.

 I’m often asked how to make videos go viral — and this one certainly did, with 1.3 million views in three days, a writeup in the New York Observer, radio play in Seattle, and more.
-Yes, Wong is amazingly talented, but there are a lot of amazingly talented people on YouTube trying to get noticed.
+Yes, Wong is amazingly talented, but YouTube hosts a lot of talented people desperately trying to get noticed.
 (As YouTube claims, 35 hours of video are uploaded to the site every minute.
 Try getting noticed amidst all that.)
 In addition to talent, Wong combined several key tactics that work on YouTube.